Skip to main content

 No specific changes have to be made to existing =nil; CLI commands.

-Note that the nil wallet call-readonly command has been added.
-It allows for performing 'dry runs' of calling contracts via wallet.
+Note that the nil smart-account call-readonly command has been added.
+It allows for performing 'dry runs' of calling contracts via smart account.
 Provide the --with-details flag to see exactly how much fee credit could be spent on performing the operation tested during the 'dry run'.

 Migration of Nil.js scripts

-• Remove any messages sent to the Minter contract
+• Remove any transactions sent to the Minter contract

-With the latest release, Nil.js changes the logic for creating and minting currencies.
+With the latest release, Nil.js changes the logic for creating and minting tokens.

 {